 Career and Technical Education Preliminary Certificate

 The Career and Technical Education Preliminary Certificate is for those who wish to teach career and technical education subjects in the secondary grades.
 Candidates must have at least a high school diploma plus five years of work experience in the career and technical area to be taught.
-Candidates must also pass a Praxis II content assessment or its equivalent if available in the area to be taught; those who have an advanced state-issued license or industry certificate in the teaching subject area may be exempt from this requirement.
+Candidates must also pass a Praxis content assessment or its equivalent if available in the area to be taught; those who have an advanced state-issued license or industry certificate in the teaching subject area may be exempt from this requirement.
 In all cases, if the area to be taught requires occupational licensing, the candidate must be appropriately licensed in Rhode Island.
 Those who meet these requirements must enroll in an alternative teacher preparation program and complete the program plus at least one year of teaching to qualify for full initial teacher certification.

 Testing Requirements for Rhode Island Alternative Certification

-Prospective educators in Rhode Island must take the Praxis II Principles of Learning and Teaching (PLT) and the Praxis II content assessment(s) for each endorsement area sought.
+Prospective educators in Rhode Island must take the Praxis Principles of Learning and Teaching (PLT) and the Praxis content assessment(s) for each endorsement area sought.
 Depending on the pathway, candidates may be expected to take these exams prior to or following their application for an alternative pathway.
 Be sure to consult the Rhode Island Department of Education for the appropriate timeline for your intended route.

 For experienced teachers with out-of-state certifications, Rhode Island offers reciprocity based on qualifications.
 Candidates must have completed a bachelor’s degree and teacher preparation program approved by the board of education for the state in which the program is located.

-Candidates who meet all requirements except Praxis II testing may be issued a Temporary Initial Educator Preliminary Certificate.
+Candidates who meet all requirements except Praxis testing may be issued a Temporary Initial Educator Preliminary Certificate.
 For more information on reciprocity, see our guide to interstate reciprocity or contact the state’s Office of Educator Quality.

-Schools with Alternative Certification Programs in Rhode Island
+Schools with Alternative and Master’s Programs in Rhode Island